jupyter/jupyter/docs/source/what_is_jupyter.md

   from observatory data

-Those last three are real world examples that demonstrate the scientific community's usage of computational notebooks (CHECK).
+Those last three are real world examples that demonstrate the scientific community's usage of computational notebooks.
 Because scientists, engineers, and other technical people so often need to perform and communicate sophisticated calculations to describe their work, these "computational notebooks" became a very popular way to share their work and ideas.